Faith Connors: As a woman

 Faith has drawn attention as a female character.
-GamesRadar's Andy Hartup called her one of 12 most inspirational female characters in games, making note of the game's comfortability with a first-person perspective.
+GamesRadar's Andy Hartup called her one of 12 most inspirational female characters in games, noting the game's first-person perspective.
 SFGate listed her as one of the nine greatest video game heroines, comparing the game to Run Lola Run partly as a result of their "driven" protagonists.
 CNET included her in a list of "video game ladies who rock", noting her sensible pants and shoes.
 Noting how she bucked many trends for female game characters, Michael Rougeau, writing for Complex, listed her as one of the 50 greatest heroines in video game history.
 Darren Franich of Entertainment Weekly listed her as one of 15 "kick-ass women in videogames", as similarly did Briana Lawrence of Mania Entertainment on a top 13.
 GameZebo's Dant Rambo felt the developers succeeded in making the character appealing to both genders without sexualizing her.
 IGN called her "one of the strongest women in the modern gaming landscape," placing her as #3 in their top list of female gaming heroines.
 Faith was similarly voted #3 of female gaming characters in 2008 by IGN readers, receiving 14% of the votes.